microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

   - _`location`_ - the Azure region you want to deploy to
   - _`subscriptionId`_ - your Azure subscription ID
   - _`resourceGroupName`_ - the name of the Azure resource group you will create your resources in
-  - _`applianceName`_ - a name for the Azure Arc resource bridge appliance, this will the name that will be used in Azure.
+  - _`applianceName`_ - a name for the Azure Arc resource bridge appliance, as it will be shown in Azure.
   - _`customLocationName`_ - the name of your Azure Arc custom location
   - _`vcenterName`_ -  the name of your vCenter
   - _`vcenterFqdn`_ - your vCenter fully qualified name